hosseinmoein/DataFrame/README.md

 2. In case of Pandas, allocating memory + random number generation takes almost the same amount of time as calculating means.<BR>
 3. In case of DataFrame 85% of the time is spent in allocating memory + random number generation.<BR>
 4. You load data once, but calculate statistics many times.
 So DataFrame, in general, is about 11x faster than parts of Pandas that are implemented in Numpy.
 I leave parts of Pandas that are purely in Python to imagination.<BR>
-5. Pandas process image at its peak is ~105GB.
-C++ DataFrame process image at its peak is ~68GB.
+5. Pandas process image at its peak i.e. ~105GB.
+C++ DataFrame process image at its peak i.e. ~68GB.